-This writing intensive course will allow the student to explore legal, ethical, and ecological issues as they pertain to veterinary medicine and animal industries.
-Students will be required to thoroughly research topics and present their own thoughts and conclusions.
-Student research, debate, case studies, and other modalities will be used.
+This writing intensive course allows the student to explore legal, ethical, and ecological issues as they pertain to veterinary medicine and animal industries.
+Students are required to thoroughly research topics and present their own thoughts and conclusions.
+Student research, debate, case studies, and other modalities are used.
 Three hours lecture/recitation per week.
 Corequisites: Veterinary Hospital Management II (VSCT 302) and Veterinary Services Management Internship Orientation (VSCT 308), or permission of instructor.

-VSCT 408 INTERNSHIP FOR VETERINARY SERVICES MANAGEMENT
+INTERNSHIP FOR VETERINARY SERVICES MANAGEMENT

 This course is intended to be a culminating experience for the student, building upon and reinforcing material of previous course work.
-Working in conjunction with a field supervisor, the student will perform delegated duties associated with those of a veterinary hospital manager or administrator.
+Working in conjunction with a field supervisor, the student will perform delegated duties associated with those of a veterinary facility manager or administrator.
 The internship will be individualized according to the career interests of the student and the needs of the supervising organization.
 Internship assignments may include information gathering, analysis, planning, implementation, evaluation, and other responsibilities.
-The student must complete 40 hours of internship experience to receive one credit hour of course work (for a total of 12 credits).
-Prerequisite: All required math, accounting, business, health services management, and veterinary science courses or permission of the Program Director or Dean.
+The student must complete 40 hours of internship experience to receive one credit hour of course work (for a total of 12 credits/480 hours).
+Prerequisite: All required math, accounting, business, Health Services Management, and Veterinary Science Technology courses or permission of the Program Director or Dean.
 Corequisite: Senior Seminar (HSMB 410).

+WMST 201

-WMST 201 INTRODUCTION TO WOMEN'S STUDIES Fall and Spring, 3 credit hours
+INTRODUCTION TO WOMEN'S STUDIES Fall and Spring, 3 credit hours